-0308.4-0 ACTION MATRIX
+0308.4-05 ACTION MATRIX

 The Action Matrix was developed with the philosophy that, within a certain level of safety performance (i.e., the licensee response band), licensees would address their performance issues without additional NRC engagement beyond the baseline inspection program.
 Agency action beyond the baseline inspection program will occur only if assessment input thresholds are exceeded.
 The Action Matrix identifies the range of NRC and licensee actions and the appropriate level of communication for varying levels of licensee performance.
 The Action Matrix describes a graded approach in addressing performance issues.

 The original Action Matrix, Figure 1, was developed to provide guidance for consistent consideration of actions.
 The Action Matrix ensures that regulatory actions associated with licensee performance are objective, predictable, and transparent.
 IMC 0305 includes the most current version of the Action Matrix.
-The actions are graded across five ranges of licensee performance in all response categories (Regulatory Performance eeting , icensee ction, NRC nspection, ommunications, and egulatory ctions) and in terms of annual communication of assessment results.
+The actions are graded across five ranges of licensee performance in all response categories (Regulatory Performance Meeting , Licensee Action, NRC Inspection, Communications, and Regulatory Actions) and in terms of annual communication of assessment results.
 Action decisions are triggered directly from the threshold assessments of PIs and cornerstone inspection areas.
 For example, a single White PI or inspection finding would require the NRC to take the actions listed in the Regulatory Response Column of the Action Matrix, such as supplemental inspection to determine the cause of the assessment input degradation.
 More significant changes in performance, such as one degraded cornerstone, would lead to more significant actions as dictated by the Action Matrix.

 Figure 1 was revised on October 18, 2013, when the Security Cornerstone was reintegrated into the ROP.
 After 9/11, the Commission directed the staff to remove the Security Cornerstone from the ROP and treat it separately.
 IMC 0320 was created to describe the assessment program for that cornerstone.
 The staff developed the Security Cornerstone Action Matrix described in SECY-05-0082 that contained an additional row to notify external stakeholders of declining licensee performance for security-related issues.
 The basis for the notification was the elimination of public information regarding security inspection findings and PIs removed an incentive for licensees to perform well, since there could be no public scrutiny of their performance in this area.
-The staff determined that notifying State and Federal officials as a licensee’s performance declines should restore some of the incentive to maintain good performance that may have been lost with the lack of public notification.
+The staff determined that notifying State and Federal officials as a licensee’s performance declines in the Security Cornerstone should restore some of the incentive to maintain good performance that may have been lost with the lack of public notification.
 When the Security Cornerstone was reintegrated with the ROP, the Action Matrix was revised to include that row for security-related issues.

 The graded approach to assessment is applied in many different ways to improve the effectiveness and efficiency of NRC actions.
 Early in the development of the new assessment program, it was determined that varying levels of NRC resources and management oversight could be applied to different levels of licensee performance.
 For example, the scope of inspection and inspection resources applied will be increased as the assessment inputs indicate performance deficiencies of a more significant nature.
 Likewise, it was decided that the level of NRC management oversight for all plants should be graded based on plant performance.
 For example, a plant with a single White input can have its meetings with the licensee conducted by a regional Division Director.
 However, a plant with more significant issues resulting in performance in the Degraded Performance Column of the Action Matrix would have its meetings conducted by the Regional Administrator (or designee).